seedstack/website/content/docs/maven-plugin/package.md

 * JAR files contained in the `lib` directories will be directly added to the classpath.

 {{% callout info %}}
-Being declared first, locations in the home directory will have precedence over the ones in `/opt`.
+The order of static entries is preserved in the classpath.
+All static entries are placed before the application entries so they can override them.
 {{% /callout %}}

 ### Dynamic Classpath